Last Updated on 14/09/2023 by Barney

 Does homemade weed killer kill brambles?

-If any of these mystical concoctions stated across the internet actually worked on brambles and tough weeds there would most likely be a run on white vinegar, dishwasher salt and all those other wonderful household chemicals people claim to work.
+If any of these mystical concoctions stated across the internet actually got rid of brambles and tough weeds like stinging nettles there would most likely be a run on white vinegar, dishwasher salt and all those other wonderful household chemicals people claim to work.

 The unfortunate truth is they do not.
-Sure, they will give the appearance of killing the bramble by turning the leaves brown but this does NOT kill the roots of the brambles.
+Sure, they will give the appearance of killing the bramble by turning the leaves brown but this does NOT kill the bramble roots.
 The roots are the real problem here.

 Removal of the Bramble Waste